pulumi/pulumi-hugo/themes/default/content/blog/azure-container-solutions/index.md

 If you’re planning on running a complex architecture, Azure Service Fabric can be a great fit, but provides more orchestration capabilities than Azure App Service.
 Service Fabric can also extend outside Azure’s cloud into your on-premise data center if necessary.

 If your application has needs related to low latency, especially across distributed regions, Service Fabric is a great fit.

+However, Azure Service Fabric can be extremely difficult to use.
+It is only targeted towards distributed, complex systems - if you're not planning on building one of those, it's probably not the correct choice.

 ### Azure Batch